drjonesy/edu-dev-team/git-version-control/README.md

 https://www.atlassian.com/git/tutorials/what-is-version-control

 ## Benefits

+- Make multiple copies/versions from the same file
+- Load the previous content from any save point
+- Compare two different versions without having save multiple physical copies
+- Can be applied to either a file or folder/directory of files.
+- Great way to track your changes.

+## Do I Really Need It?

 So why use version control?
 Let’s make this simple.
 When you’re on computer, tablet, or smart phone and you writing a paper on your favorite season, for example.
 You need to make sure you save your work, so it doesn’t get lost and you have to rewrite it all over again.